 Negar Azimi is senior editor at Bidoun, an arts and culture magazine based in New York.
 In addition to her work with Bidoun, Azimi has written for Artforum, frieze, Harper’s, The New Yorker, and the New York Times Magazine, among other publications.
 She is a member of the Beirut-based Fondation Arabe pour l’Image.

 This program was supported by the Cultural Services of the French Embassy and Blum & Poe.

-This program was a part of Public Fiction’s The Conscientious Objector, a multifaceted endeavor that unfurls in parts from February to April 2018.
-The Conscientious Objector comprises a publication, a series of artist-made commercials for television (of which Mohamed is a contributor), an exhibition of artworks activated by a performance, and public programs.
+This program was a part of Public Fiction’s The Conscientious Objector, a multifaceted endeavor that unfurled in parts from February to April 2018.
+The Conscientious Objector comprised a publication, a series of artist-made commercials for television (of which Mohamed was a contributor), an exhibition of artworks activated by a performance, and public programs.

 Curated by Francesca Bertolotti-Bailey and Lauren Mackler